 Sowerby, which illustrates a plant gathered by William Borrer in June 1828 at Romney Warren.
 Smith further described the find location as part of a tract which 'is sandy, running from Cliff-end, westwards to Sandwich; where it is interrupted, but resumed again upon the shore as far as Deal, constituting the Sand Hills'.
-Hanbury and Marshall (1899) considered Bur Medick to be a rare species of sandy and gravelly ground, especially near the sea, noting other records at Hythe, Seasalter, Sheppey and, somewhat more inland, Blackheath.
+Hanbury and Marshall (1899) considered Bur Medick to be a rare species of sandy and gravelly ground, especially near

 Whilst it continued to be seen in coastal sites, Philp (1982) shows at least eight tetrad records (out of 25 tetrads) as being inland, and it is said to have been found in arable fields and the like, mostly introduced with wool-shoddy, a waste material from woollen mills used agriculturally to improve nitrogen content and water-retaining properties of soil.
 This source of foreign seeds came to the attention of English botanists in the late 1940s and Francis Rose and E.C.
 Wallace were the first to find shoddy plants in Kent, at Hextable in October 1948.
-A week later, David McClintock made a collection from the same site, which included var. recta of Medicago minima.6 He also found the species as a shoddy alien at Birchington (1960), Sandwich (1959 and 1960) and Wrotham (1960) - specimens are in MNE - and finds at Bat and Ball, Sevenoaks; at Bourne Farm, Crouch; and at Knole (all 1960) look to be of the same nature.
+A week later, David McClintock made a collection from the same site, which included var. recta of Medicago minima.
+He also found the species as a shoddy alien at Birchington (1960), Sandwich (1959 and 1960) and Wrotham (1960) - specimens are in MNE - and finds at Bat and Ball, Sevenoaks; at Bourne Farm, Crouch; and at Knole (all 1960) look to be of the same nature.
 A similar origin may have applied to Clive Stace's 1960 record by a cultivated field on a farm in Yalding.
 The bur fruits seem well adapted to animal dispersal, including by sheep.

 By the 1991-2005 survey, published as Philp (2010), the use of wool shoddy had been discontinued, and the species no longer appeared in inland fields.
 Its distribution, on sandy or gravelly places on the coast, appeared limited to Greatstone/Littlestone; from Deal to Pegwell Bay; and near Seasalter, and is shown on the accompanying 1991-2005 map, included by kind permission of the late Eric Philp and the Kent Field Club.
-Records for 2010-16 are here mapped separately at the finer resolution of 1km square (monad) level, which is the level at which the register data will be maintained.
-These recent records at present amount to ten tetrads (deriving from 12 monads), as against the 11 tetrads of Philp (2010), they cover broadly similar locations so far as concerns the east coast.
-They have not yet resulted in the refinding of plants near Seasalter; but the sighting on the east side of Sheppey appears new, and there is an inland record which may represent a residue of the old shoddy-derived occurrences.
-If it is to be re-found at all now in West Kent, the Isle of Grain is perhaps the most likely place.
+Records for 2010-19 are here mapped separately at the finer resolution of 1km square (monad) level, which is the level at which the register data will be maintained.
+These recent records at present amount to 15 tetrads (deriving from 17 monads), and so exceed the 11 tetrads of Philp (2010), covering broadly similar locations so far as concerns the east coast, but also appearing elsewhere.
+They have not yet resulted in the re-finding of plants near Seasalter; but the sighting on the east side of Sheppey appears new, and there is an inland record in the company of good quality native sand flora.
+If the species is to be re-found at all now in West Kent, the Isle of Grain is perhaps the most likely place.